aelkz/microservices-security/README.md

 oc set env dc/zync-que SSL_CERT_FILE=/etc/pki/tls/zync-que/zync-que.pem -n ${THREESCALE_NAMESPACE}

 # wait for the container restart.
 # Voila!
-You have the 3Scale in sync with RHSSO.
+You have the 3Scale in sync with RHSSO using a self-signed certificate.
 ```

 ### `SECURITY LAB: STEP 11 - 3SCALE MICROSERVICES CONFIGURATION`